 All face to face representative training is currently suspended until further notice.

 A tailored online delivery of Union Representative Training Part 1 and 2 and Freelancer (Reps 1) Training are available and are extremely popular.
-Currently all programmes are fully booked until end of July.

 A limited summer online programme for all 3 courses will operate during the month of August with a more expansive Autumn programme available from September.

 If you wish to express an interest in attending any of the online courses, please can you ensure that your organiser/official has authorised your application and submit your email via firstname.lastname@example.org

 Prospect is committed to ensuring our workplace representatives have the skills and knowledge they need to carry out their trade union role effectively and to the best of their ability.